Alison Newcomer, LMFT, LPC, MCJ, CAC II, EMDR

 I began my private practice in January 2011.
 I love working as a therapist and am fortunate to be located in Fort Collins, Colorado.

-Prior to starting my own practice, I have had experience completing substance and mental health assessments for the Adult and Juvenile Drug Court programs.
+Prior to starting my practice, I had experience completing substance and mental health assessments for the Adult and Juvenile Drug Court programs.

 I worked as a Marriage and Family Therapist at the Family Medicine Center, which gave me insight into the medical world and the significant stressors involved with medical conditions.